Why Sugar-Free for Good Used to Feel Impossible for Me

 THM has a culture of celebrating more than the weight loss but the life regained.
 They refer to this as “non-scale victories” or NSV’s for short.

 Some of my NSV’s have absolutely been life-changing!

 - Goodbye pain: No more plantar fasciitis, reduced back pain (even with scoliosis!), no more creaky knees and headaches

 - Renewed energy: For a mama of two, this is huge!
 I have the energy to get up, juggle the home, chase the kids and still enjoy a moment with the hubs!

 - Finally feeling satisfied at the end of a meal!

 - Sinus infections are gone – I used to get 3-4 a year and it’s been about 2 years since the last one!

-I’ve had lots more NSV’s than this, but these examples give an idea of all the other side benefits of going sugar-free.
+I’ve had lots more NSV’s than this, but these examples give an idea of all the other side benefits of going sugar free.

-But armed with a sugar-free lifestyle, I was able to make much better health decisions and only gained 20 pounds.
+But armed with a sugar free lifestyle, I was able to make much better health decisions and only gained 20 pounds.
 I lost all that within 2 weeks after having my baby girl!

 I will say that the longer I have been sugar-free, the easier this lifestyle has been to maintain.
 My body has come to crave higher quality fuel without all the processed junk it used to eat for so long.